rixx/cutebit-content/content/conferences/djangoconeu17-02.md

 Refusing to adopt a Code of Conduct displays an appalling lack of even the slightest interest in making people safe or welcome in your community.

-People tend to think that "be knd, be polite" should be enough, **but** once you explain the deeper problems to them - they tend to start to understand the sense of a CoC.
+People tend to think that "be kind, be polite" should be enough, **but** once you explain the deeper problems to them - they tend to start to understand the sense of a CoC.

 Things can be *very different* when you are a part of a marginalised group.
 (And this obviously effects empathy, since